 The deadline for implementing a new EU directive in financial markets is approaching soon.
 On January 3, 2018, MiFID II (Markets in Financial Instruments Directive) will come into effect.
 It will improve transparency for securities markets, investment intermediaries and trading venues in the EU as records from all trading events need to be reported along with a precise timestamp.

 Trading venues, investment firms, and other financial market participants are revisiting their time distribution systems in order to meet regulatory requirements.
-Currently applied synchronization solutions frequently achieve timing accuracy of only tens of milliseconds, while the new regulation requests a 100µs accuracy against UTC in the application layer, which in most cases means 1-5usec in the physical layer.
+Currently applied synchronization solutions frequently achieve timing accuracy of only tens of milliseconds, while the new regulation requests a 100µs accuracy against UTC in the application layer, which in most cases means 1-5usec at the physical layer.

 Today, NTP (Network Time Protocol) is widely applied to distribute time over public or private IP networks.
 This technology has significant shortcomings when timing precision is mandatory and won’t be able to provide sufficiently accurate and trustworthy timing in financial markets: